University of Texas Rio Grande Valley: Rankings

-UTRGV offers 64 bachelor's, 49 master's, and 4 doctoral programs (in addition to 2 cooperative doctoral programs).
-For the Academic Year 2015–2016, 92.7% of enrolled students came from the Cameron, Hidalgo, Starr, and Willacy counties.
+UTRGV offers 86 bachelor's, 75 master's, and 15 doctoral programs.
+For the academic year 2015–2016, 92.7% of enrolled students came from the Cameron, Hidalgo, Starr, and Willacy counties.
 The ethnic enrollment is 89.2% Hispanic (Fall 2017).

-In 2017, The Hispanic Outlook in Higher Education Magazine has ranked UTRGV 3rd in the country in awarding bachelor's degrees to Hispanic students.
+In 2017, Hispanic Outlook in Higher Education magazine ranked UTRGV 3rd in the country in awarding bachelor's degrees to Hispanic students.

+In 2024, Washington Monthly ranked UTRGV 58th among 438 national universities in the U.S. based on UTRGV's contribution to the public good, as measured by social mobility, research, and promoting public service.

 Financial aid

-In 2017, The University of Texas Rio Grande Valley was ranked No. 6 (out of 56 Texas Universities) for lowest student loan debt in the state of Texas.
+In 2017, the University of Texas Rio Grande Valley was ranked No. 6 (out of 56 Texas universities) for lowest student loan debt in the state of Texas.

 Colleges and schools

 Eleven colleges and schools formed the academic foundation for UTRGV, including:

-Academic accreditation

-UTRGV inherited the academic accreditation of its legacy institutions.
-The university is fully accredited by the Southern Association of Colleges and Schools.

-UTRGV was notified on December 6, 2016 that it was being placed on a 12-month probation by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The reason why UTRGV was placed on probation because of the complexity of a transition that involved the separation of UTB/TSC, the separate accreditation of TSC, and the formation of UTRGV.
-UTRGV will learn of the probation-removal decision by the SACSCOC Board of Trustees in December 2017.
-The SACSCOC Board of Trustees on December 11 announced it removed The University of Texas Rio Grande Valley from probationary status.
-The decision by the board to remove UTRGV from probationary status was based on the university successfully addressing the Statewide Single Audit for FY 2017 conducted by the Texas State Auditor's Office.
+Accreditation

+UTRGV is accredited by the Southern Association of Colleges and Schools (SACS).
+UTRGV was placed on probation by SACS from December 2016 through December 2018, initially because of concerns surrounding the process of dissolution of the University of Texas at Brownsville, and later for review of a state audit report.

 The UTRGV School of Medicine received preliminary accreditation from the Liaison Committee on Medical Education in October 2016.
-In May 2016, the School of Medicine received accreditation from the Accreditation Council for Graduate Medical Education (ACGME) to offer a medical residency program in psychiatry.
+In May 2016, the School of Medicine received accreditation from the Accreditation Council for Graduate Medical Education to offer a medical residency program in psychiatry.